alexUXUI/loopList/README.md

 ###### Trouble shooting

 If you are having any trouble downloading and running the application and tests, please try these things. `$ rm -rf node_modules` folder and re-download.
-May have to download mocha globally with `$ npm i -g mocha`
+May have to download mocha globally with `$ npm i -g mocha`.
+Chai request can also get a little fussy so if you;re having trouble running the tests, just wait a moment and try re-running the tests with `$ npm run start` or `$ mocha`.